Sikh separatism has long strained Canada-India ties. Now they're at their lowest point in years

 New Delhi's anxieties about Sikh separatist groups in Canada have long been a strain on the relationship, but the two have maintained strong defense and trade ties, and share strategic interests over China's global ambitions.

-Signs of a diplomatic rift emerged at the G20 Summit hosted by India earlier this month.
+Signs of a diplomatic rift emerged at the summit of the Group of 20 leading world economies, hosted by India earlier this month.

 Modi raised concerns that Canada's government was soft on Sikh separatists, according to an Indian statement released at the time.
 Trudeau's trip ended with even more awkwardness when his plane broke down, forcing him to stay in New Delhi for some 36 hours longer than planned.